-- R.1 The treasurer must maintain stores and equipment registers reflecting all receipts and issues of stores and equipment. - R.1 All stores and equipment must be taken on charge in the registers without delay and must be marked immediately in the manner as the Head of Department may prescribe from time to time. - R.2 A receipt must be obtained whenever stores and equipment are issued and the issue thereof must be entered in the register concerned. - R.3 The treasurer must acknowledge in writing the receipt of stores and equipment returned after the issue thereof and such stores and equipment must again be taken on charge. - R.4 Receipts and other vouchers must be retained by the treasurer for purposes of audit and inspections.
+- R.1 The secretariat must maintain stores and equipment registers reflecting all receipts and issues of stores and equipment. - R.1 All stores and equipment must be taken on charge in the registers without delay and must be marked immediately in the manner as the head of department may prescribe from time to time. - R.2 A receipt must be obtained whenever stores and equipment are issued and the issue thereof must be entered in the register concerned. - R.3 The secretariat must acknowledge in writing the receipt of stores and equipment returned after the issue thereof and such stores and equipment must again be taken on charge. - R.4 Receipts and other vouchers must be retained by the secretariat for purposes of audit and inspections. - R.5 On the appointment of a new secretariat or in the case of appointment of another person in charge of stores and equipment, the stores and equipment must be checked by the new incumbent and he or she must sign a taking-over certificate.
+In the case where the person from whom the stores and equipment is being taken over, is not available, an impartial person must be appointed by the head of department to assist the secretariat in the checking of the stores and equipment.
+The person so appointed must countersign the taking-over certificate.

-- R.5 On the appointment of a new treasurer or in the case of appointment of another person in charge of stores and equipment, the stores and equipment must be checked by the new incumbent and he or she must sign a taking-over certificate.
-In the case where the person from whom the stores and equipment is being taken over, is not available, an impartial person must be appointed by the Head of Department to assist the treasurer in the checking of the stores and equipment.
-The person so appointed must countersign the taking-over certificate. - R.6 The treasurer must retain a copy of the taking-over certificate and submit the original thereof to the Head of Department. - R.7 During the month of October of each year, the Head of Department or a person authorized by him, must, in the presence of the chairperson of the Traditional Council and the treasurer or the person in charge of the stores and equipment, take stock of all stores and equipment; - R.8 The treasurer must prepare a certificate certifying that all stores and equipment have been checked and particulars in respect of deficiencies, surpluses, useless, obsolete, damaged and redundant stores and equipment must also be reflected. - R.9 The certificate prepared in terms of regulation R.8 must be completed in duplicate and must be signed by the Head of Department or his representative as well as by the treasurer and the chairperson and must be submitted to the Traditional Council for consideration. - R.10 A person in charge of stores must, with the recommendation and commentary of the Head of Department, apply to the Traditional Council for exemption to take stock if it is impossible to do so during the financial year concerned, due to exceptional circumstances.
-The Traditional Council must record its decision in writing.
+- R.6 The secretariat must retain a copy of the taking-over certificate and submit the original thereof to the head of department. - R.7 During the month of October of each year, the head of department or a person authorized by him, must, in the presence of the chairperson of the traditional council and the secretariat or the person in charge of the stores and equipment, take stock of all stores and equipment; - R.8 The secretariat must prepare a certificate certifying that all stores and equipment have been checked and particulars in respect of deficiencies, surpluses, useless, obsolete, damaged and redundant stores and equipment must also be reflected. - R.9 The certificate prepared in terms of regulation R.8 must be completed in duplicate and must be signed by the head of department or his representative as well as by the secretariat and the chairperson and must be submitted to the traditional council for consideration. - R.10 A person in charge of stores must, with the recommendation and commentary of the head of department, apply to the traditional council for exemption to take stock if it is impossible to do so during the financial year concerned, due to exceptional circumstances.
+The traditional council must record its decision in writing.